cj-wong/photo-dash/README.md

 ## Mitigations to limitations

 - Images must be JPG.
 If your frame supports other extensions, feel free to change this in `photo_dash.image.DashImg.create`; the line is `self.dest = config.DEST / f'{self.module}.jpg'`.
-- Images output from `photo_dash.image.DashImg` will be constrained to the resolution configured (default: 480x234).
+- Images output from `photo_dash.image.DashImg` will be constrained to the resolution configured (default: 480 x 234).
 - The visible area is a little reduced from its expected image resolution, probably due to the underlying display being partially obscured by the enclosure.
 To compensate for these cut borders, `photo_dash.image.DashImg` has two attributes that change offset from the outer edge: `H_SPACER` (horizontal) and `V_SPACER` (vertical).
 Both spacers will apply on two sides each: top and bottom for `V_SPACER` and left and right for `H_SPACER`. **If your frame does not have this issue, feel free to leave both spacers at 0.**
 - A slideshow option is required for full functionality, even when not using the exact photo frame described above.
 - Regarding images staying in memory, consequently when quiet hours are enabled and active, images from the last update will still be present.
 To mitigate this issue (or rather, make its quiet hours status known) when the frame may be on, you may run [utils_runner.py](utils_runner.py).
 See [Usage](#usage) for more details.
 - The font must be monospace.
 It is difficult to determine pixel width for characters (and hence, a line of characters) in a non-monospace font, and sections become unwieldy to calculate without assuming monospace.
-If you replace the font, create a test image with more than the expected maximum number of characters per line with the font size `SECTION_SIZE` (in `photo_dash.image.DashImg`), count the maximum rendered characters, and change `SECTION_CHAR` to this value. *A test image creator may be developed later to accomodate this setup process.*
+If you replace the font, create a test image with more than the expected maximum number of characters per line with the font size `SECTION_SIZE` (in `photo_dash.image.DashImg`), count the maximum rendered characters, and change `SECTION_CHAR` to this value. *A test image creator may be developed later to accommodate this setup process.*
 - Another reason why a monospace font is required: When rendering gauges, some numbers may be omitted if they cannot be rendered without obscuring an existing number.
 Since gauge markers are sorted from lowest to highest and their anchors are mid-aligned, each marker must check how far it is from its closest left neighbor (with half of its neighbor's width calculated).
 If the marker does not have enough space, it will not be rendered.
 Gauge values are also subject to this (including space from its nearest right neighbor), although gauge value lines will still be rendered regardless.
 - If you are using the guide (specifically the kernel module `g_mass_storage`), in order for the endpoint to properly work after a reboot, I recommend adding the `modprobe` command (without `modprobe`) from the guide into a separate file under `/etc/modules-load.d`.
 Otherwise, you may have to manually update the kernel module (`g_mass_storage`).
 - The USB gadget must be FAT32 to avoid any unforeseen problems.
 The *Raspberry Pi Foundation* guide mounts the simulated storage as FAT32.